nkcr/Google-Cloud-Storage-Upload/README.md

 Purpose
 --------

 This script is for google cloud storage, it uses google python client library to send the result of a command to a bucket (for example save the result of a pg_dump or whatever you want).
-Don't need to provide password each time, it is made to be used fully alone.
+Don't need to provide password each time, it is made to be used fully alone.<br>
+Note : it saes files with *text/plain;charset=utf-8*

 Prerequisite